hDeraj/hDeraj.github.io/_posts/2015-10-04-color-palette-analysis.md

 ## Some Background on Images
-Each pixel in the an image has a color with three components: red, green, and blue.
+Each pixel in an image has a color with three components: red, green, and blue.
 Each of these components is a number between 0 and 255.
 So for example, we can represent the color red by <kbd>(255, 0, 0)</kbd> : this means that the pixel has a red value of 255, and blue and green values of 0.
-I'll refer to these <kbd>(red, green, blue)</kbd> triples using x, y, and z for red, green, and blue respectively.
+I'll refer to these triples using x, y, and z for red, green, and blue respectively.

 Since each pixel has x, y, and z values, we can plot them in 3d.
 Here is what all of the pixels look like for our sample image: